plotly/orca/README.md

 $ plotly-graph-exporter '{ "data": ["y": [1,2,3]] }' -o fig.png
 ```

-generates a PNG from the inputted plotly.js JSON attribute.
+generates a PNG from the inputted plotly.js JSON attributes.
 To print info
 about the supported arguments:

 ```